 For active vacation under a clear sky and away from the city rush, camping in untouched nature of Serbia will give you a unique mix of relaxation and return to the roots.
 Camping sites are open from April to October, but for winter lovers there are camps that are open all throughout the year.

 As for its capital, camping in Belgrade is not a very popular form of traveling and exploring but since Serbia has recently joined the association and the European camping family, Belgrade will certainly attract more campers and backpackers in the near future.
 Serbia has 18 campsites that are placed in the areas of preserved nature and extraordinary beauty.
-And since the loveliness in camping is best find in unexplored places, being non-commercial destination goes to Belgrades’ favor so anyone who decides to go on this type of vacation will discover the unforgettable places.
+And since the loveliness in camping in Belgrade is best find in unexplored places, being non-commercial destination goes to Belgrades’ favor so anyone who decides to go on this type of vacation will discover the unforgettable places.

 Also, the good news is that all the camps are placed in organised area so although you are in nature, you will not miss anything – camping sites have toilets, free internet, parking and many of them even bars and restaurants where you can freshen up.
 Most of the camps allow pets as well so they are a great place to get to know Serbia and Belgrade in a unique way.
 There is also a camping accommodation of different kind, so you can find auto-camps, bungalows and tent fields on lake and river shores and mountain hills.
 If you want to park your van somewhere or go camping in Belgrade without permission, you will probably easily find a place and won’t have any issues, but make sure to clean behind you and respect the place where you are camping.